dmorrill10/dmorrill10.github.io/cv.md

 Ph.D. candidate at the [University of Alberta](https://www.ualberta.ca/) studying algorithmic game theory and reinforcement learning.
 Graduating in Winter 2022.
 Seeking a research scientist position in Edmonton, Alberta, Canada or remote.
-Particularly interested in bringing algorithmic game theory methods to solve continual learning problems.
+Particularly interested in developing algorithmic game theory methods to solve continual learning problems.

 ## Education